qmk/qmk_firmware/keyboards/helix/readme.md

 ## Building

 Download or clone the whole firmware and navigate to the root folder.
-Once your dev env is setup, you'll be able to type `make helix-default` to generate your .hex - you can then use the Teensy Loader to program your .hex file.
+Once your dev env is setup, you'll be able to type `make helix:default` to generate your .hex - you can then use the Teensy Loader to program your .hex file.

 (Note: replace helix with the name of your keyboard.)